lkrnac/programming-podcasts/README.md

-# This list is not maintained, because there is much better alternative to discover programming podcasts.
+# This list is not maintained, because I found better alternative to discover programming podcasts.
 Look into [Player FM's section Software Development](https://player.fm/featured/software-development)

+I am open to start maintaining it if the format is compelling.
+Please create issue/pull request in such case.
+Also the list is quite wide and I don't listen to all of them.
+I may change it to my selection in future.

-## List of Software Engineering Podcasts
+# List of Software Engineering Podcasts

 * Programming languages are in alphabetical order